 If we break this idea down into pieces, you can see the truth.
 Pagans aren’t extremists.
-While we often stand strongly for our beliefs, we’re not getting in people’s faces or making wild claims.
-We don’t necessarily live in an unconventional manner.
-Most of us have normal homes, jobs, friends and everything that everyone else has.
-We don’t have a leader.
-Some groups, covens or sects have a leader, but there isn’t one who rules us all, and Pagans are always encouraged to challenge anyone in authority if we believe there’s reason to do so.
+While they often stand strongly for their beliefs, they’re not getting in people’s faces or making wild claims.
+They don’t necessarily live in an unconventional manner.
+Most of them have normal homes, jobs, friends and everything that everyone else has.
+They don’t have a leader.
+Some groups, covens or sects have a leader, but there isn’t one who rules them all, and Pagans are always encouraged to challenge anyone in authority if they believe there’s reason to do so.
 You wouldn’t get away with that in a cult.

 Though fear may cause some to make this accusation, there is no proof or even reason to believe that Paganism or any of its popular subgroups classify as cults.